AsheerHameed/Instagram-UI-Clone/README.md

-# instagram
+# instagram UI clone

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+A simple instagram clone which i've built using Flutter framework

+## Languages and Frameworks used
+ 1.Dart language
+ 2.Flutter framework

+### What's in this project
+1.User Login form
+2.Stories
+3.Camera access
+4.Gallery access

 A few resources to get you started if this is your first Flutter project: